iondrive-co/yaml-surgeon/Readme.md

 It is also possible to select multiple names, for example `.named('egg', 'ham')`

 **name_contains()** Selects all scalars and mappings which contains the specified substring.
-For example `.named('am')` applied to:
+For example `.name_contains('am')` applied to:
 ```
     - spam:
         - egg:
             - spam
         - ham: [egg]
 ```
 Selects the top spam mapping, the spam scalar value of the egg mapping, and the ham mapping.
+It is also possible to select multiple substrings, for example `.name_contains('am', 'gg')`